enso-org/enso/docs/distribution/launcher.md

 anywhere in the system.
 The launcher places all components in this directory structure by accessing them as relative to the location of its binary.

-It is a good idea to add the `bin` folder to your system `PATH` so that you can run the launcher just by typing `enso`.

 ## Project Management
 The launcher provides basic project management utilities for the command-line user.